anakela/js-password-generator/README.md

 - Ivy Chang
 - Michael Barrett

 Both Luigi and Scott were very patient with me and helped me better understand the JavaScript I was using and why.
-Nolan, Ivy, and Michael were also very helpful by working with me and comparing notes to understand what was going on and
+Nolan, Ivy, and Michael were also very helpful by working with me and comparing notes to understand the assignment and the functions it contained.